franklee26/franklee26.github.io/aboutme.md

 ### My background

-I completed highschool in Australia and 我会说一点汉语.
+I completed highschool in Australia and I am a somewhat intermediate Mandarin speaker.
 A couple of other things I love working on and learning about:

 - General Python & C++ development
 - Deep learning for handwriting recognition, image classification and posture detection
-- Machine learning optimisation problems
+- ML optimisation problems
 - High Energy Physics
 - PCB design and integration
 - Simple iOS development